 Research today suggests that the majority of a buyer’s journey is complete before the sales team is engaged.
 This means there is more onus on marketing to influence a buyer’s decision earlier, especially as individuals are conducting more of their own research.
 But that doesn’t mean sales is out of the picture.

-By instilling the right culture, engaging your people to sing off the same hymn sheet and putting in place a strategy that influences people far beyond your personal network, you are automatically making your business more attractive to not only to prospects and customers, but also to potential buyers.
+By instilling the right culture, engaging your people work collaboratively and putting in place a strategy that influences people far beyond your personal network, you are automatically making your business more attractive to not only to prospects and customers, but also to potential buyers.

 4. Make music, not noise

 There’s a big difference between making noise and making music.